tenstorrent/SweRV-ISS/README.md

 mispredicted branches) are not supported.
 Synchronous events (such as count retired load insructions) are supported.

+###  enable_zba
+When set to true, this enables the the zba bit-manipulation extension.
+Similary, enable_zbb, enable_zbc, and enable_zbs can be used to enable the corresponding bit-manipulation extension.

+###  enable_zfh
+When set to true, this enables the half-precision (16-bit) floating point extension.

 ###  abi_names
 If set to true then registers are identified by their ABI names in the log file (e.g. ra instead of x1).

+###  enable_misaligned_data
+If set to false then a misaligend data access by a load/store instructions will trigger an exception.

+###  physical_memory_protection_grain
+Define the G value of the physical memory protection grain.
+This is the log base 2 of the grain minus 2.
+The default is G=0 (implying a grain of 4).

 ###  csr
 The CSR configuration is a map wher each key is a CSR name and the